Hydrocodone Withdrawal and Treatment

 - Mixing hydrocodone with other drugs or alcohol to enhance or offset effects.

 Compounding the potential for misuse of hydrocodone is its widespread availability.
-Hydrocodone/acetaminophen products topped the list of prescribed drugs in 11 states, according to 2018 data.5 In 2016 alone, 6.2 billion hydrocodone pills were distributed from pharmacies across the county.6 The U.S. consumes the vast majority of the world’s supply of hydrocodone.6
+Hydrocodone/acetaminophen products topped the list of prescribed drugs in 11 states, according to 2018 data.5 In 2016 alone, 6.2 billion hydrocodone pills were distributed from pharmacies across the county.6 The U.S. consumes the vast majority of the world’s supply of hydrocodone.6 If you’ve been using or abusing hydrocodone, you may face some very uncomfortable withdrawal symptoms when attempting to quit.
+These symptoms may last for weeks (acute) or months (post-acute).1

 People who repeatedly abuse hydrocodone may easily become addicted to the substance.
 Addiction is characterized by overwhelming cravings and an intense focus on getting and using the drug, no matter the consequences.1 People with histories of substance abuse or addiction are at a greater risk of developing issues with hydrocodone-containing products.4